 Then the sequences in each sample were filtered by their size in Geneious.
 Sequences with the size out of 1023 ± 50 bp were removed.
 After that the PacBio universal tail sequences were trimmed from both end of the rest of sequences (min. match length 15 bp, 5 mismatches were allowed).
 Then the sequences were filtered again by the size window of 1023 ± 20 bp.
 The remaining sequences from each sample were saved in .fasta files.
 Then all remaining sequences were pooled together for OTUs picking using QIIME with 90% similarity cutoff.
 To reduce false diversity introduced by PCR and sequencing errors, OTUs with fewer than 50 sequences were discarded.

 In total, 80 OUTs with ≥ 50 sequences were classified.
 The representative sequences from each remaining OUT were checked by blast in NCBI, and sequences with no significant hit or with low coverage (< 70%) were discarded as well, resulting in 61 OTUs.
 The relative abundance of each OTU in each sample was calculated and OTU with relative abundance less than 1% was merged together when community plot figure was calculated.
 While the comparison of nod communities among different samples, all OTUs were taken into account.
+The sequencing results and number of OTUs in each sample are summarized in Table S2.
 PCA was calculated in R, using ggbiplot.

+Table S2.
+Summary of sequencing results and number of OTUs in each sample.

 Quantitative PCR targeting bacterial 16S rRNA and nitric oxide dismutase (nod) genes